Djrashhhh/TaskManagement_App/README.md

 This is a full-stack Task and Inventory Management System built with Spring Boot and a JavaScript-based frontend.
-It allows users to securely manage tasks, track inventory levels, and navigate through a responsive user interface.
+It allows users to securely manage tasks, track inventory levels (issue & updates device status), and navigate through a responsive user interface.

 Tech Stack:
 - Backend: Java + Spring Boot.
 IntelliJ IDEA as the primary IDE.
 PostgreSQL (via pgAdmin4) as the relational database